jjotterson/datapungibea/README.md

   - Statistic: the name of the table (eg, NIPA)
   - UTCProductionTime: the time when you downloaded the data
-  - Dimensions: the dimensions of the entries of the dataset
+  - Dimensions: the dimensions (unit of measurement) of each entry of the dataset
   - Data: the dataset
   - Notes: A quick description of the dataset with the date it was last revised.